pinczakko/AMIBIOS8_1B_Utils/README.md

 	1B component: Target physical address: 0xA7600, Name: SMI_BSPSTACKSEG, File offset: 0x0, Size: 0x800
 	1B component: Target physical address: 0xC0000, Name: SHADOWREGIONS, File offset: 0x0, Size: 0x20000

+### Insert The 1B Module Component

-2. From the list the components, you find that the offset of the ACPI table is 0x4C567 (offset here means file offset of the component).
+The _second_ (last) step is to insert the component into the 1B module.
+From the list of 1B module componentsabove, you find that the offset of the ACPI table is 0x4C567 (offset here means file offset of the component).
 Now, insert the component:

 	C:\Projects\custom_tool\ami_1b_combiner.exe --insert 1B.bin ACPITBL_SEG.bin 0x4C567
 	Successfully writing modified 1B file

 That's it the modified ACPI Table is now in the 1B module.

 ## Advanced usage

-If you are working with the same component in the 1B file over and over, you can use Windows batch file.
+ - You can use Windows batch file if you are working with the same component in the 1B file over and over in Windows

-OR, if you compiled the utilities yourself in Linux or other variants of Unix, you can use shell scripts to automate the process of extraction and insertion without the need to list the offset of the component.
+ - You can use shell scripts to automate the process of extraction and insertion without the need to list the offset of the componentIf you compiled the utilities yourself in Linux or other variants of Unix.

 ## BIG FAT NOTE

-These Windows port of the utilities were only tested with Wine.
+The Windows port of the utilities were only tested with Wine.
 Therefore, I don't know whether they will behave the same way in a real Windows machine.
 Let me know.

 ## LICENSE